About Us

 When Covid-19 closed the schools, we decided to re-construct our programs as digital instructional materials that teachers everywhere could easily implement.
 As a result, we are now educating exponentially more teens, while we are equipping teachers with well-honed and classroom-tested instructional materials.

-We are also fortunate to have a diverse group of colleagues and community members who review our curriculum prior to publication.
+Our curriculum incorporates the unique voices and lived-experiences from a broad array of people and perspectives.
+We are also fortunate to have an impressive group of colleagues and community members who review our curriculum prior to publication.
 They draw upon their expertise in education, psychology, social services, technology, and communications.

 ETP’s curriculum has been consistently well-received by teachers, parents, students, and the community.